TriumphLLC/Blend4Web/doc_src/lighting.rst

     These settings are supported only for ``Sun`` light sources.
 Cascades are turned off for other types of light sources.

 In order to provide acceptable shadow quality and to cover considerable space at the same time it is required to use multiple stages for shadow generation (cascades).
-Thus the best quality cascades are situated near the observer while the worst quality cascades are in the distance.
+Thus, the best quality cascades are situated near the observer while the worst quality cascades are in the distance.
 This option suits well middle-to-large scenes, e.g. game levels.

 When enabled the following extended settings are revealed: